-Immunisation for Health Care Workers in South Australia Policy Directive
+Immunisation for Health Care Workers and Quarantine Workers Policy

 Certain occupations, particularly those related to healthcare, are associated with an increased risk of some vaccine-preventable diseases or infections that may be prevented by being immunised.
 Employees who are sick can pass on the disease to others who are more susceptible.
 For susceptible people, it can cause serious health complications.